 We are one Island, but many communities.
-Common heritage and shared experience unite us into communities with shared memories and experiences, but divide us –sometimes with catastrophic results–from those seen as “different.”
-The Wampanoag have been the Indigenous stewards of the Island for 12,000 years and for the past 400 years have fought against colonization.
-Resisting since the first English colonizers declared that Noepe would be known as “Martha’s Vineyard,” occupying lands and disregarding Wampanoag sovereignty.
-Wampanoag histories of dispossession and perseverance, adaptation and resistance, reach—continuous and unbroken—from 1602 to the present day.
+Common heritage and shared experience unite us into communities with shared memories and experiences, but divide us – sometimes with catastrophic results – from those seen as “different.”
+The Wampanoag have been the Indigenous stewards of the Island for 12,000 years and have fought against colonization for 400 years, since the English colonizers first disregarded Wampanoag sovereignty and began occupying the land, declaring that Noepe would be known as “Martha’s Vineyard.”
 Join MVM research librarian Bow Van Riper in a conversation with Alexis Moreis, activist, tribal historic preservation officer, and vice-president of the Chappaquiddick Tribe of the Wampanoag Nation non-profit, in a conversation around the theme of “belonging.”

 $5 for MVM Members; $7 for Non-members.
 Purchase tickets here.